Zack340/RaspberryPiSimulinkDriverForHX711/README.md

 ### Implementation in your model
 Copy the "HX711" block to your model.
 If the target language is C, refer to "SampleForC.slx", and if C++, refer to "SampleForCpp.slx" for configuration parameters.
 Both models have the different configuration parameters but same blocks.

+Place the "src", "include" folders and "HX711Driver.m" on your model path.

 ## Known issues
 * Spike noise